pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/05_Index_Service/01_Product_Index_Configuration/03_Assortment_Tenant_Configuration.md

 ---

-> Note: Assortment subtenant are currently only implemented for MySQL and Elastic Search based product index implementations.
+> Note: This is currently only implemented for MySQL and Elastic Search based product index implementations.